backspaces/agentscript/config/cleantheme/tutorials/7 - CodePenServer.md

 ## Modify the HTML and JS panels

 Our first update will be to move all the turtles above the patches.
-This is good because the patches and links interfer a bit now.
+This is good because the patches and links interfere a bit now.

 Just after `model.setup()` in the HTML, add: `model.turtles.ask(t => t.z = 1)` and run it, changing the turtle's z value from 0 to 1.